 MING's Studio Space: Call for Local Artists

 Selected artists will be requested to provide regular documentation of their `studio´ and development of work at MING, and create at least one online presentation.
 This call to local artists will remain open until further notice, and after proposal review will be offered to successful applicants based on scheduling.
-The studio space is available NOW through the end of December, 2020.
 We look forward to your proposals.

 MING's STUDIO SPACE: Previous Artists

 Sophie has spent her youth evolving as a visual artist around multiple mediums.
 From canvas to clay, Sophie continues to expand her creative abilities in order to address subjects of the human form and true expressions of self.